reasonml/reasonml.github.io/docs/variant.md

 [pattern matching](pattern-matching.md).
 When pattern matching over a variant the compiler can ensure that all cases are covered exhaustively so that there is no undefined behavior.
-This is also helpful when adding new cases to a variant later, the compiler will present a clear list of code that needs to be updated.
+This is also helpful when adding new cases to a variant later, because the compiler will present a clear list of code that needs to be updated.

 ```reason